subh-775/Rice-Disease-Classification/README.md

 - **Accuracy:** Although the model achieved accuracy of only 79%(bad), it needs further training.

-# Phase 2: Retraining the model
+# Phase 2: Retraining 🌾 Rice Disease Classification Using Efficient B3

 ## 🔒 License